Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 - [Create an application registration][quickstart-register-app]
 - [Create a Service Principal with the Azure CLI][service_principal_azure_cli] or [Create an Azure service principal with Azure PowerShell][service_principal_azure_powershell]

-To learn more about service principals, read [Application and service principal objects in Azure Active Directory][app-register-service-principal]
+To learn more about service principals, see [Application and service principal objects in Azure Active Directory][app-register-service-principal].

-In the sample below, an application authenticates a `SecretClient` from the [@azure/service-bus][service_bus_client_library] using the `ClientSecretCredential`.
+In the following sample, an application authenticates a `SecretClient` from the [@azure/service-bus][service_bus_client_library] using the `ClientSecretCredential`:

 ```ts
 /**